Sweetie Belle: Yeah... Instructions on how to use six wooden planks, four-by-eight plywood, a box of nails, four cans of paint, and four brushes.

 - Everything's Squishier with Cephalopods: The Cutie Mark Crusaders take up scuba diving, only to get chased by a giant squid.
 In a lake.

-- Hair Metal/Glam Rock: The Crusaders' song (And costumes.
-And hairstyles) is a parody of these genres.
+- Hair Metal: The Crusaders' song (and costumes, and hairstyles) is a parody of these genres.

 - Head Desk: Scootaloo bangs her head against the piano when she has difficulty composing the Cutie Mark Crusaders' song.